rohitsh311/Entrata/README.md

     - Asesert.assertEquals method is used to verify the nabvigation is as per expectation and we also get the output in the console.

+### Note: The Execution of said code can also be done by keeping all the @Test annotations as it is and directly implementing the pom.xml file through maven.
+The steps in
+###       above respective test cases are mentioned to simplyfy the process of understanding the execution of test cases.

   ## Dependencies Used